Adaptive Ecosystems

 Landscape Health Depends upon Soil Health

 We have misunderstood or ignored the vital role of soil in supporting both local and planetary health.
-Good soil supports a teeming diversity of soil microbes and fungi, sequesters carbon, stores water and supports all life.
-The soil of a garden or under a tree is vital to the health of everything.
-We are drying out our soils, continent-wide, yet local changes in management can have an immediate effect and benefit.
-It may be as simple as de-compacting and mulching soil and that is what I can advise on.
+Good soil supports a teeming diversity of microbes, insects and fungi, sequesters carbon, stores water and supports all life.
+The soil under a tree is vital to the health of everything.
+We are drying out our continents, yet small changes in management can have an immediate local effect and benefit.
+It may be as simple as de-compacting and mulching soil.

 making mulch from garden waste

 Mulches are essential to create good, active soil ecology.
-Using garden waste is a good, cyclical systems principle.
+Using landscape waste as mulch protects and feeds the soil.

 I would be very happy to discuss your project by phone, email or Zoom/Teams.